Supakornn/pruna/README.md

 <img align="left" width="40" src="docs/assets/images/highlight.png" alt="Pruna Pro"/>

-**To move at top speed**, we offer [Pruna Pro](https://docs.pruna.ai/en/latest/docs_pruna_pro/user_manual/pruna_pro.html), our enterprise solution that unlocks advanced optimization features, our `SmashAgent`, priority support, and much more.
+**To move at top speed**, we offer [Pruna Pro](https://docs.pruna.ai/en/latest/docs_pruna_pro/user_manual/pruna_pro.html), our enterprise solution that unlocks advanced optimization features, our `OptimizationAgent`, priority support, and much more.
 <br clear="left"/>

 ## <img src="./docs/assets/images/pruna_cool.png" alt="Pruna Cool" width=20></img> Installation

-Pruna is currently available for installation on on Linux, MacOS and Windows.
+Pruna is currently available for installation on Linux, MacOS and Windows.
 However, some algorithms impose restrictions on the operating system and might not be available on all platforms.

 Before installing, ensure you have:
 - Python 3.9 or higher